 These axes are usually 6 to 7 inches long, and they’re lightweight and easily handled.
 There is a serrated edge on the blade of tomato knives.

 Peeling knives are used primarily for peeling vegetables, potatoes, and fruit and cutting through tough skins quickly.
 Due to their rigid blades and ergonomic handles, they make peeling work much safer because they prevent slipping.

-We hope that you have go through the complete article and get idea about the versatile types of Kitchen Knives.
+We hope you have gone through the complete article and got an idea about the versatile types of Kitchen Knives.